-The tendered sum shall further include for the provision of 3 wire single phase or 4 wire, 3 phase connections to the fixed appliance as required.
+The tendered sum shall further include for the provision of 4 wire, 3 phase connections to the fixed appliance.
 Isolator face plate shall be fitted with an engraved Multi-layered phenolic plastic label as per Nosa-standard, cost of, which is included in the rate.